Last Updated on 07/04/2022

 Positano is one of the most popular towns along the Amalfi Coast in Italy.
 Although it’s not that far from Naples, it takes a bit of planning and research on how to get to Positano.
 Sometimes the most beautiful places require a little leg work to get to.
 What’s the saying?
 “It’s not the destination, but the journey”?
-You’re going to need to channel that mantra when you’re going from Naples to Positano by ferry, car, train or bus.
+You’re going to need to channel that mantra when you’re going from Naples to Positano by ferry, train, bus or private driver (undoubtedly the most convenient).
 Trust me though, it’s worth it.

 In this guide on how to get to Positano, I’ll share all the details on the different choices and include a Google Map at the end.

-This post contains some affiliate links.
+*This post has been updated in July 2022 and contains some affiliate links at no cost to you.
 Thank you for your support!

 Naples to Positano Ferry

-Unfortunately there are no direct ferries from the Naples port to Positano.
+Unfortunately there is not a direct ferry from Naples to Positano.
 We can only hope the ferry companies create a new direct route.
 Until then, you have to make a quick stop in Sorrento on the way.
 The Naples port can get a little hectic, crowded and confusing, especially when two ferries are leaving around the same time.

 Prices and schedule will vary depending on season and ferry company, but expect to pay about 30 euros per person each way.
-Alilauro is one of the main companies and you can book ahead of time on their website or use direct ferries.
+Alilauro is one of the main companies and you can book the ferry ahead of time.
 You can also purchase tickets right at the ticket booth at the ports.
 Each ferry will take about 40 minutes.

 Driving from Naples to Positano

 Driving is one of the quickest ways to get to Positano, if you don’t hit too much traffic.
 Since we lived in Naples and owned a car, we often drove to Positano.
 There are several parking lots and I’ve noted a few on the map below.
 You’ll be in awe of the views, but driving is not for the faint of heart or car sick prone.
 The drive will take you about an hour and a half.